microchip-pic-avr-examples/pic18f56q71-rlc-meter-mplab-mcc/README.md

 This repository contains an MPLAB® X project, a Resistance, Inductance, Capacitance (RLC) meter implementation using the internal resources of PIC18F56Q71 microcontroller.
 In this code example, the PIC18F56Q71 microcontroller will be used to implement a RLC meter using the Analog-to-Digital Converter (ADC) with Computation and Context, Direct Memory Access (DMA), Timers (TMR0, TMR2, TMR4) and Configurable Logic Cell (CLC) peripherals.
 The sinusoidal waveform is generated using the Pulse-Width Modulator with Compare (PWM) and other peripherals on the device (DMA, timers).
 The measurement will be displayed using serial protocols.

-Note: This project is not an measurement instrument, it was developed only for educational purpose.
+**Note**: This project is not an measurement instrument, it was developed only for educational purpose.

 ## Related Documentation
 - [PIC18F56Q71 Product Page](https://www.microchip.com/en-us/product/PIC18F56Q71?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_PIC18-Q71&utm_content=pic18f56q71-rlc-meter-mplab-mcc-github&utm_bu=MCU08)